On-axis and off-axis levitation by a rotating permanent magnet: Theory

 This equation emphasizes again the importance of the angle $\gamma$.
-A nonzero value of $\gamma$ creates an attractive force proportional to $z^{-4} $, which opposes the repulsive force proportional to $z^{-7} $, so that the floater enters a bounded state, so that the equilibrium is stable.
-For $z$ small, the repulsive force is stronger, so when the floater is above the rotor, gravity helps the attractive force maintain a bound state.
+A nonzero value of $\gamma$ creates an attractive force proportional to $z^{-4} $, which opposes the repulsive force proportional to $z^{-7} $, so that the floater enters a bounded state and a stable equilibrium.
+For $z$ small, the repulsive force is stronger, so when the floater is above the rotor, gravity helps the attractive force to maintain a bound state.
 This shows that levitation should be more stable in this configuration.
-On the other hand, when the floater is under the rotor, there is not always an equilibrium.
-In this case, we can prove that it exists a new lower limit $\omega_2$, under which there is no equilibrium.
-Contrary to $\omega_0$ and $\omega_1$, this new limit depends on gravity and is only valid when the floater is under the rotor.
+On the other hand, when the floater is below the rotor, there is not always an equilibrium.
+In this case, we can prove that there exists a new lower limit $\omega_2$, under which there is no equilibrium.
+This new limit is only valid when the floater is below the rotor and contrary to $\omega_0$ and $\omega_1$ it depends on gravity.
 Eq.~\eqref{smallangle} is a polynomial of degree 7 in $1/z$ so there is no analytical formula for $\omega_2$.
-Nevertheless, multiplying the top and the bottom of the last term of Eq.~\eqref{smallangle} by $z$ we can transform it in a polynomial of degree 2 in $1/z^4$ and find a necessary condition for the existence of an equilibrium:
+However, it is also a polynomial equation of degree 2 in $\mu_0 \mu_r \mu_f$.
+Thus, if $F_z (r=0,z)$ admits a zero for $z = z_{eq}$ then the discriminant of the latter polynomial should be positive:

 which is equivalent to